SparkFun GPS Breakout (ZOE-M8Q and SAM-M8Q) Hookup Guide

 Example Code

-We're just going to look at example two (i.e. "Example2_NMEAParsing.ino") which in my opinion, makes it clear the awesomeness of these GPS receivers.
+We're just going to look at example two (i.e. "Example2_NMEAParsing.ino" of the Arduino library) which in my opinion, makes it clear the awesomeness of these GNSS receivers.
 That is to say, talking to satellites and finding out where in the world you are.

 language:c